 Acquisition in 2021

-StackRox, Inc. specializes in developing a Kubernetes-native container security platform aimed at securing cloud-native applications throughout their entire lifecycle, from build to deployment to runtime.
-The platform enhances visibility into container environments, enabling users to automatically discover and categorize containers and microservices.
-It offers protection for cloud workloads by detecting various cyber threats, such as code injection and data infiltration, and orchestrates threat response through a policy-driven workflow.
-Additionally, it integrates seamlessly with existing DevOps and security tools, allowing teams to operationalize security measures effectively.
-StackRox's customer base includes cloud-native companies, major enterprises, and government agencies, all benefiting from its ability to enforce security and compliance policies at scale.
+StackRox, Inc. develops a Kubernetes-native container security platform that helps enterprises secure their cloud-native applications throughout the entire life cycle, from build to deploy to runtime.
+The platform offers deep visibility into container and microservice activity, enabling users to discover and categorize assets effectively.
+It protects cloud workloads by detecting various cyber threats, including code injection and privilege escalation, while orchestrating threat responses through policy-driven workflows.
+StackRox integrates seamlessly with existing DevOps and security tools, allowing teams to operationalize security measures efficiently.
+The company serves a diverse clientele, including cloud-native organizations, Global 2000 enterprises, and government agencies.
 Founded in 2014, StackRox is headquartered in Mountain View, California.

 NooBaa